-CHEM 1005 - Basic Chemistry I (3CR) (3L) [E] Designed primarily for students who have not had high school chemistry or feel that they need a review, this course consists of a study of matter, atomic structure and bonding, the periodic table, chemical symbols, nomenclature and chemical equations, quantitative composition of compounds, calculations from chemical equations.
+CHEM 1005 - Basic Chemistry I (3CR)

+(3L) [E] Designed primarily for students who have not had high school chemistry or feel that they need a review, this course consists of a study of matter, atomic structure and bonding, the periodic table, chemical symbols, nomenclature and chemical equations, quantitative composition of compounds, calculations from chemical equations.
 Provides acceptable credit for students enrolled in agriculture, forestry, home economics, nursing, and petroleum technology.
-Not recommended for engineering, premedicine, pre-dentistry, prepharmacy, pre-veterinary medicine or any of the physical science majors.
+Not recommended for engineering, pre-medicine, pre-dentistry, prepharmacy, pre-veterinary medicine or any of the physical science majors.
 Students needing laboratory credit should enroll concurrently in CHEM 1006.

-Prerequisites: C or better in MATH 0900
+Prerequisites: C or better in MATH 0900 Concurrently: (Taken with CHEM 1006, equivalent to UW CHEM 1000.)

-CHEM 1006 - Basic Chemistry

-Laboratory I (1CR)
+CHEM 1006 - Basic Chemistry Laboratory I (1CR)